oliverfb/address-validation-test/README.md/APPROACH.md

 - Speed up research process on options available for address validation
 - Build a working prototype quickly with whatever options I chose, and discard them quickly if they don't work out
 - Review the generated code and understand challenges and limitations of the options chosen
-- Spend more time on refining the solution
+- Spend more time on refining the solution that works

-One of my primary fears with AI-assisted development is not understanding the code and delivering a solution that I do not fully understand.
-This is basically delivering black box after black box on each deployment if not done properly, which is not sustainable in the long run.
+One of my primary fears with AI-assisted development is delivering code and solutions that I do not fully understand.
+This is basically delivering black box after black box on each deployment if not done properly, which is not sustainable in the short or long term.

+Ths is why, my main policy with AI-assistent development is to always review the generated code, or content in general, to make sure it aligns with the requirements and the problem at hand.

+Once a prompt results in a working solution, a git commit is done to avoid future prompts from getting mixed up with the previous ones, reducing the risk of having to start over.

 ## Utilized Tools